-In the last year Bali has been at the forefront of everyones mouths, and it’s fair to say the land of healthy eating and beautiful rice fields truly lives up to expectations.
-So here’s our backpacking Bali itinerary to help you plan your visit and figure out where to go in Bali.
+In the last year Bali has been at the forefront of everyones mouths.
+So here’s our backpacking Bali itinerary to help you plan where to go in Bali.

 Bali is a small island and after arriving in Denpasar airport everything will be within a 4 hour journey across land.
 So here is our tried and tested efficient Bali itinerary.